Future-House/edison-client-docs/README.md

     api_key="your_api_key",
 )

-task_data = {"name": JobNames.CROW, "query": "How many species of birds are there?"}
+task_data = {"name": JobNames.LITERATURE, "query": "How many species of birds are there?"}

 task_id = client.create_task(task_data)